Abu-Ameenudeen/career-rebuild/log.md

 ### 📅 **Day 21 - July 30, 2025**

 - ✅ Completed Day 6 of the 100 Days of Code (Angela Yu)
 - ✅ Learned and practiced Bubble Sort in Boot.dev's Sorting Algorithms section (DSA)
+- ✅ Gave a demo of the LLM Summarizer app to a client
+- ✅ Pushed the LLM Summarizer project to Bitbucket

 ---

 ### 📅 **Day 22 - July 31, 2025**
 - ✅ Learned and practiced Merge Sort and Insertion Sort in Boot.dev's Sorting Algorithms section (DSA)
 - ✅ Started Day 7 of the 100 Days of Code (Angela Yu)

+---